Jmencab/jekyll-now/about.md

 permalink: /about/
 ---

 Some info about me, in case you're curious.
 Don't be afraid to hit me up!
-I've been told I can amiable if necessary.
+I've been told I can be amiable if necessary.

 ### What I (Try To) Do